Napa Valley Schools Uses Ellevation to Effectively Exit and Monitor English Learners

 Another immediate benefit Sarah noticed was just how easy it was to apply a technology solution to mandatory student monitoring, a process that was otherwise administered by pencil and paper.
 Before Ellevation, Sarah didn’t have an accountability system for student monitoring and often had to rely on the word of site administrators as to whether or not the 800+ RFEPs were being monitoring.

 Looking to the Future with Napa and Ellevation

 Napa Valley enabled a call to action that the EL program had been missing.
 “We often think about our EL program as helping the canaries in the coal mine, meaning that if our ELs are doing well, then our instruction for all students is good,” says Sarah.
 “We use Ellevation to find sites where ELs are progessing, capture that school’s best instructional practices, and duplicate the findings across the district.”

-Now that Napa Valley has witnessed the effects of Ellevation, they are deploying Ellevation InClass to help their classroom teachers identify their ELs and learn about their language acquisition needs.
+Now that Napa Valley has witnessed the effects of Ellevation, they are further rolling out Ellevation to help their classroom teachers identify their ELs and learn about their language acquisition needs.